Welcome to our guide to Feng Shui kitchen colors and tips, including the best paint shades to pick based on room position.

 West

-The bagua area of children and creativity, the west is best for earth colors and steering away from fire colors.
+The bagua area of children and creativity, the west is best for earth hues and steering away from fire colors.
 Clean grays are a great choice here, as well as pure whites and warm earth tones.

 East

-An East area kitchen used the wood element and should focus on Earth Feng Shui colors.
+An East area kitchen uses the wood element and should focus on Earth Feng Shui colors.
 One can use green and brown colors and try to avoid adding too much white to the space.

 North